Best Day Trips from Toulouse: Explore Hidden Gems & Medieval Towns

 Whether you’re passionate about medieval architecture or simply looking for a scenic getaway, Albi promises a relaxed and enriching experience just a short ride away.

-Albi's downtown streets with traditional architecture, a perfect walk for those seeking history and authenticity near Toulouse.
+Albi's downtown streets with traditional architecture, a perfect walk for those looking for history and authenticity near Toulouse.
+Photo by diegoenfrance.com

 Historic center of Albi with its red brick buildings typical of the South of France